 In the early days, when Luis was first working at the press, he would sleep at the studio so that he could work on his lithography stones all night.

-By the time I met him, he was older, blind in one eye, and had suffered a heart attack.
-He slept in a fine hotel.
+By the time I met him, he was older, blind in one eye, and had suffered a heart attack

 But the focus, the drive, and the talent were still there.
-Though he was primarily known for his monumental sculpture, there was no greater draughtsman than Luis JImenez.
+Though he was primarily known for his monumental sculpture, there was no greater draughtsman than Luis Jimenez..
+Now he only slept in fine hotels.

 When he was just starting out, a local gallerist decided to take a gamble and give him a place in a two-person exhibition.